Royal Scots Greys: Origins of the Scots Greys

-Scotland grew increasingly restive in the period before the November 1688 Glorious Revolution and the regiment was employed ensuring civil order.
+Scotland grew increasingly restive in the period before the November 1688 Glorious Revolution and the regiment was employed in an ultimately vain attempt to stem the tide of rebellion.
 It arrived in London shortly before William of Orange landed but saw no fighting and in December, Dunmore was replaced as Colonel by Sir Thomas Livingstone, a Scot who had served William for many years and was related to Kilsyth.
-Now officially known as Livingstone's Regiment of Dragoons, they were part of the force used by Hugh Mackay to suppress the Scottish Jacobite Rising of 1689-1692.
+Now officially known as Livingstone's Regiment of Dragoons, after loyally serving the Stuarts' Episcopalian Scottish government they were now part of the force used by Hugh Mackay to support William's new Presbyterian Scottish government and oppose erstwhile comrades who remained loyal to the Stuarts and rebelled against William and his government in the first Scottish Jacobite Rising of 1689-1692.
 As cavalry, their role was to secure the roads between Inverness and Stirling and so were not present at the Jacobite victory of Killiecrankie in July 1689.
 In 1692, William III confirmed the regiment's designation as 'Royal' and they were ranked as the 4th Dragoons.